 A chest X-ray uses a focused beam of radiation to look at your heart, lungs and bones.
 Healthcare providers use chest X-rays to diagnose or treat conditions like pneumonia, emphysema or COPD.
 Chest X-rays are quick, noninvasive tests.
-Usually, you will know the results of your X-ray within one to two days.
+Usually, you’ll know the results of your X-ray within one to two days.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy